datanav/docs/configuration.rst

    * - ``prefix_includes``
      - List<String>
-     - A list of string keys to look up in the node-wide `RDF registry`.
+     - A list of string keys to look up in the node-wide :ref:`RDF registry <rdf_registry>`.
 These keys reference objects which contain RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
-       The prefixes collected from the RDF registry will be used to compress full URIs to CURIES.
+       The prefixes collected from the RDF registry will be used to compress full URIs to CURIEs.
        See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
-       The common RDF prefixes are built-in and you don't have to provide the mapping for it (i.e. RDF, RDFS, OWL etc).
+       The :ref:`common RDF prefixes <built_in_prefixes>` are built-in and you don't have to provide the mapping for it (i.e. RDF, RDFS, OWL etc).
      -
      -